3 Types Of Nuclear Radiation

 • Medical Imaging and Therapy: Techniques like X-rays, CT scans, and radiotherapy rely on the properties of ionizing radiation to diagnose and treat diseases.

-• Power Generation: Nuclear power plants utilize nuclear fission to generate electricity, providing a significant source of energy.
+• Power Generation: Nuclear power plants make use of nuclear fission to generate electricity, providing a significant source of energy.

 • Industrial Applications: Radiation is used in various industrial processes, including sterilization, gauging, and material analysis.